fryjustinc/ssh-mcp-sessions/README.md

 After saving, reload Cursor.
 The MCP sidebar exposes the server; you can invoke tools via chat or the command palette (`Cmd/Ctrl+Shift+L`).

-> **Tip:** If you prefer an explicit path instead of relying on PATH lookup, replace `"command": "ssh-mcp"` with the absolute path to the built script, e.g. `/usr/local/lib/node_modules/ssh-mcp-sessions/build/index.js`.
+> **Tip:** If you prefer an explicit path instead of relying on `npx`, replace the command/args with the absolute path to the executable (`node_modules/.bin/ssh-mcp-sessions` for local installs or `/usr/local/lib/node_modules/ssh-mcp-sessions/build/index.js` for global installs).